-Our adventures around the world with Build Your Library has lead us to Europe.
+Our adventures around the world has lead us to Europe.
 One of the most exciting places to visit was Greece.
 The oldest was so intrigued that we went ahead and made a whole unit out of it.
 Welcome to Greece!

 Elementary Europe Unit Studies